Which of the following is expert power

 You may also like to solve these questions

-- D. Self-monitoring
+- D. Scheduling the procedure

 As a nurse manager, you introduce a program that enables staff nurses to recognize peers for teamwork and exceptional patient care with care awards.'
 Your rationale for this program is that peer recognition: